cmdang-mochi/ds-projects/README.md

 # Connie M Dang's Visual Portfolio
 https://cmdang-mochi.github.io/ds-projects/

-I've accomplished 15+ data science projects during Practicum by Yandex *Data Science Professional* training program.
-Here I feature some of the projects I've completed during the program and some extra outside the program.
+I've accomplished over 15 data science projects during Practicum by Yandex's *Data Science Professional* training program.
+Here in my portfolio, I feature some of the projects I've completed during the program and some extra outside the program.

 ---
 More information about the course program that I completed: